How do we ensure our public spaces are inclusive, safe and sustainable?

 About the speakers

-• Professor Donna Houston, Discipline Chair, Geographer and Planning, School of Social Sciences, Macquarie University
+- Professor Donna Houston, Discipline Chair of Geography and Planning, School of Social Sciences, Macquarie University

-• Professor Kurt Iverson, Faculty of Science, University of Sydney
+- Professor Kurt Iveson, Professor of Urban Geography, School of Geosciences, University of Sydney